kibotu/proxy-lab.sh/README.md

 - **Pre-flight checks, not stack traces** — missing tools, the wrong AVD image, a busy port, missing files: all caught before they cost you an afternoon.
 - **Certificate, once** — the CA goes into the *user* trust store: no remount, no Magisk, no `-writable-system`.
 One reboot, once per AVD (see [How trust works](#how-trust-works)).
 - **Idempotent** — re-run any time.
 A stale proxy from a `kill -9` is cleaned up on the next Android run.
-- **Reproducible** — the mitmproxy version is pinned, so the whole team sees the same behaviour.
+- **Reproducible** — mitmproxy runs at a version pinned per run, so the whole team sees the same behaviour.
+Pinning the scripts themselves across a team is a separate, coarser lever — see [Releases](#releases).
-- **One config, both platforms** — your domains live in `domains.yaml`.
+- **One config, both platforms** — your domains live in one file.

 ## Requirements